-Monitor the success of your Instagram stories on CORE
+Monitor the performance of you Instagram stories with CORE analytics

-We’re making it easy to track the success of these stories.
-When you create an Instagram Story, people will only see this for 24 hours before it disappears.
-CORE saves this data, which allows you to look at a previous catalogue of Instagram Stories and compare their success – something you can’t do on Instagram itself – which is especially helpful for tracking ads created on Instagram Stories.
+With this feature, CORE enables to track and measure the performance of these stories.
+When you create an Instagram Story, people will only see this for 24 hours before it disappears, but CORE allows you to save this data and measure it against a catalogue of Instagram Stories and compare their performance – something you are not able to do on Instagram itself.
+This analytics tool becomes especially helpful when tracking ads or sponsored content created on Instagram Stories.

-Instagram Stories offers an exciting way of promoting your brand.
-You may be interested in trying out new content ideas and varying the content from what you post to your Instagram page.
-By tracking the success of your Instagram Stories, you can figure out what content works best in which medium – posts or stories.
+You may be interested in trying out new content ideas on Instagram Stories and varying the content from what you post to your Instagram page.
+By tracking and monitoring the campaigns’ performance, you can figure out which content works best for posts and which works best for stories.

 CORE allows this particular brand to monitor the success rate of their new Stories campaign in comparison to posts on their Instagram page – and in future, pit different Instagram Story campaigns against each other using historical data to see what is working best.

 Instagram Stories data will contribute to your overall Impressions, Engagements, Visibility, Engagement Rate and Reach metrics for any Instagram account you have connected on Pulsar CORE.